 The Skelligs home to a vast range of wildlife, including Puffins, Seagulls and Gannets.
 You can see over 50,000 birds on the nearby Little Skellig (shown in pictures below).
 Not bad for a tiny island off the coast of Kerry.

 Thanks to its status as a world heritage site, and its obscure and exposed location, only 13 boat licenses are granted each year and these tour operators are only allowed to run a single trip to Skellig Michael each day during the summer season.
-This means that only a lucky few get to see this magical place each year, and if you happen to land while the sun is shining, as we did, you can consider yourself truly blessed!
+This means that only a lucky few get to see this magical place each year.
+If you happen to land while the sun is shining, as we did, you can consider yourself truly blessed!

-The boat trip to the island took about an hour, and we had nearly 3 hours to explore the island itself.
-This was the perfect length of time to climb the 618 slippery steps to the monastery that perches on top, to explore the expertly built beehive huts that the monks would have lived and slept in, which have remained intact and untouched for hundreds of years and to take in the spectacular views, scenery and abundant wildlife that is on offer.
+The boat trip to the island took about an hour, and we had nearly 3 hours to explore the island.
+This was the perfect length of time to climb the 618 slippery steps to the monastery that perches on top.

 It’s hard to believe such a piece of paradise, a tiny bit of history frozen in time, exists right on our doorstep.
 If you live in Ireland, I think you should do everything you can to visit this very special place.
 My only regret is that it took me 27 years to discover it.